telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 * Postgis:
     * It only works for building historical context data in Postgis.
-    * The endpoint for POSTGIS is `iot-postgresql` but can be changed through the CYGNUS_POSTGIS_HOST environment variable.
+    * The endpoint for Postgis is `iot-postgresql` but can be changed through the CYGNUS_POSTGIS_HOST environment variable.
-    * The port for POSTGIS is `3306` but can be changed through the CYGNUS_POSTGIS_PORT environment variable.
+    * The port for Postgis is `3306` but can be changed through the CYGNUS_POSTGIS_PORT environment variable.
     * The user for Postgis is `postgresql` but can be changed through the CYGNUS_POSTGIS_USER environment variable.
     * The pass for Postgis is `postgresql` but can be changed through the CYGNUS_POSTGIS_PASS environment variable.
     * CYGNUS_POSTGIS_ENABLE_ENCODING: true applies the new encoding, false applies the old encoding.